gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 ### Initial login

-You can access the GitLab instance by visiting `gitlab.` and then the domain specified during installation.
+You can access the GitLab instance by visiting the domain name beginning with `gitlab.` followed by the domain specified during installation.
 From the example above, the URL would be `https://gitlab.example.local`.

 If you manually created the secret for initial root password, you can use that to sign in as `root` user.
 If not, Gitlab automatically